brunopostle/ifcmerge/docs/whitepaper.rst

 This is basic information that would be expected by a Facilities Management team after building handover.

 Separating trades into silos that can't modify each other's data has other disadvantages:
-A Structural engineer can't provisionally move a door in the architect's model; they have to create a drawing showing how they think the door should move, send it in an email to the architect, hoping then that the architect might update their model at some point - eventually this moved door will cascade into the federated model that everyone sees.
+A structural engineer can't provisionally move a door in the architect's model; they have to create a drawing showing how they think the door should move, send it in an email to the architect, hoping then that the architect might update their model at some point - eventually this moved door will cascade into the federated model that everyone sees.
-In a real-life construction project, buildings are never built exactly as-drawn; a responsible contractor will update a BIM model 'as-built', but these updates can't be fed-back upstream so that everybody has the same model, this would require import, update, export, import and export steps - overwriting the upstream models in the process.
+Another example, in a real-life construction project, buildings are never built exactly as-drawn; a responsible contractor will update a BIM model 'as-built', but these updates can't be fed-back upstream so that everybody has the same model, this would require import, update, export, import and export steps - overwriting the upstream models in the process.

 In contrast, the way we write and maintain software is not at all like the way buildings are designed and managed with BIM.
 Many software projects have lots of contributors, often working on the same files at the same time, using systems that scale to thousands of developers.